 Most of the consumption is due to audio.
 Small spikes on one CPU core due to the investigation of incoming mails were possible – but always below 20%.

-One of the core ingredients to get an ANN running are matrix operations.
+the core ingredients to get an ANN running are matrix operations.
 More precisely: multiplications of 2-dim Numpy matrices (weight matrices) with input vectors.
 The dimensions of the weight matrices reflect the node-numbers of consecutive ANN-layers.
 The dimension of the input vector depends on the node number of the lower of two neighbor layers.

 However, we perform such matrix operations NOT sequentially sample for sample of a collection of training data – we do it vectorized for so called mini-batches consisting of between 50 and 600000 individual samples of training data.
 Instead of operating with a matrix on just one feature vector of one training sample we use matrix multiplications whereby the second matrix often comprises many vectors of data samples.